What are speed cameras?

 The most common type of speed camera is a fixed speed camera, which is installed in a permanent roadside location.
 Alternatively, mobile speed cameras are moveable devices, and can include hand-held cameras used by police officers at the side of the road, or cameras attached to a mobile police vehicle.

 Red-light speed cameras are placed at traffic intersections and detect vehicles travelling over the stop line, or entering the intersection after the lights have turned red.
+Red light speed cameras also detect vehicles exceeding the speed limit.

 Average speed cameras measure the amount of time it takes a vehicle to drive between two points, calculating the average speed of the vehicle.
 If that average speed is higher than the speed limit, the driver will receive a penalty.
+Average speed cameras only detect heavy vehicle speeding.

 Consequences of a speeding fine